-The Weakening Pulse of Life
+The Volatility of Life

 "this is sixth form poetry, not Keats or Yeats"